pagkly/Zed/Investopedia3/Economies of Scale.md

 Most consumers don't understand why a smaller business charges more for a similar product sold by a larger company.
 That's because the cost per unit depends on how much the company produces.
 Larger companies are able to produce more by spreading the cost of production over a larger amount of goods.
 An industry may also be able to dictate the cost of a product if there are a number of different companies producing similar goods within that industry.

 There are several reasons why economies of scale give rise to lower per-unit costs.
 First, specialization of labor and more integrated technology boost production volumes.
-Second, lower per-unit costs can come from bulk orders from suppliers, larger advertising buys, or lower [cost of capital](https://www.investopedia.com/terms/c/costofcapital.asp).
+Second, lower per-unit costs can come from bulk orders from suppliers, larger advertising buys, or lower [[cost of capital]](https://www.investopedia.com/terms/c/costofcapital.asp).
 Third, spreading internal function costs across more units produced and sold helps to reduce costs.

 Internal functions include accounting, information technology, and marketing.
 The first two reasons are also considered operational efficiencies and synergies.
-The second two reasons are cited as benefits of [mergers and acquisitions](https://www.investopedia.com/terms/m/mergersandacquisitions.asp).
+The second two reasons are cited as benefits of [[mergers and acquisitions]](https://www.investopedia.com/terms/m/mergersandacquisitions.asp).

 A company can create a diseconomy of scale when it becomes too large and chases an economy of scale.